 7. Tertiary colors are the browns and grays you get when you mix the three primary colors together.
 Your browns and grays will vary depending on the amounts you mix of each primary color.
 Mix a tertiary color and paint a swatch of it in the center of your color wheel.
 Save your color wheel where you can refer to it often!

-For a printable 7 page pdf of this project (including my color wheel template), please visit my new Teachers Pay Teachers store!
+For a step-by-step, printable 7 page pdf of this project (including my color wheel template & helpful tips for success), please visit my Teachers Pay Teachers store!